 A useful metric for model accuracy is the area under the precision-recall curve.
 It measures how well your model performs across all score thresholds.
 In AutoML Natural Language, this metric is called Average Precision.
 The closer to 1.0 this score is, the better your model is performing on the test set; a model guessing at random for each label would get an average precision around 0.5.

 AutoML Natural Language uses 10% of your data automatically (or, if you chose your data split yourself, whatever percentage you opted to use) to test the model, and the "Evaluate" page tells you how the model did on that test data.
 But just in case you want to sanity check your model, there are a few ways to do it.
 The easiest is to input text examples into the text box on the "Predict" page, and look at the labels the model chooses for your examples.
 Hopefully, this matches your expectations.
 Try a few examples of each type of comment you expect to receive.

-If you'd like to use your model in your own automated tests instead, the "Predict" page also tells you how to make calls to the model programmatically.
+If you want to use your model in your own automated tests, the "Predict" page tells you how to make calls to the model programmatically.